Alibatuu/Alibatuu/README.md

 <h1 align="center">Hi 👋, I'm Ali Batuhan Öztürk</h1>
-<h3 align="center">A passionate data scientist from Turkey.I am a fourth year Electrical and Electronics
+<h3 align="center">A passionate data scientist from Turkey.I graduated from Eskişehir Osmangazi
-Engineering student at Eskişehir Osmangazi
-University.
+University, Department of Electrical and Electronics Engineering.
 I am interested in Data Science, Artificial Intelligence, Machine Learning, Robotics and Image Processing.
 I develop software in the projects which I take part in.
 I am open to development and I put my theoretical knowledge into practice by making projects.</h3>